Byndyusoft/byndyusoft-net-rabbitmqconsumer-template/template/README.md

 ## General folders layout

 ### src
-- RabbitMqConsumerTemplate - Worker-consumer that processing messages
+- RabbitMqConsumerTemplate - Worker-consumer that handled incoming messages
 - Contracts - Consumer integration contracts

 ### tests
 - UnitTests - Unit Tests
+- IntegrationTests - Consumer Integration Tests

 ## Consumer development lifecycle

 - Implement logic in `src`
-- Add or adapt unit tests (prefer before and simultaneously with coding) in `tests`
+- Add or adapt unit and integration tests (prefer before and simultaneously with coding) in 'tests
 - Add or change the documentation as needed
 - Open pull request in the correct branch.
 Target the project's `master` branch